xcore/sc_sdram_burst/app_sdram_demo/doc_quickstart/quickstart.rst

 Try Other Application Demos which use the SDRAM ...............................................

-There are two other significant application demos which utilise this component.
+There are two other significant application demos which make use of this component.

    * The Display Controller Demo combines the SDRAM Slice with the XA-SK-SCR480 LCD Slice Card to create a fully functioning 480x272 display controller, with the SDRAM acting as the framebuffer, :ref:`Display_Controller_Demo_Quickstart`.
    * The Audio Reverb Demo utilises the SDRAM component to store enough audio samples to create large audio delay lines, which are a required component of various audio effects.
 In this case, a reverberation effect is demonstrated.